nobu222/cordova-plugin-nativeaudio/README.md

+# Cordova Native Audio Plugin for Capacitor

+This fork is working on capacitor platform.

 # Cordova Native Audio Plugin

 Cordova / PhoneGap 3.5+ extension for Native Audio playback, aimed at HTML5 gaming and audio applications which require minimum latency, polyphony and concurrency.